shelbycobra/Shelby-Codes/README.md

 # Shelby-Codes
-Blog template created using Django.
+A Really Really Simple and Kinda Ugly Blog template created using Django.

-### This repository is currently on hiatus due to being in school full-time :)